Our Instrument Building class is back for 2022!

 Imagine, arriving at Planet Bluegrass eager to assemble your first musical instrument.
 After meeting your instructors and fellow students, you choose a kit, each one made of beautiful woods, and begin.
 Four days later, you leave with a mandolin, mandola, octave mandolin, or guitar, created mostly with your own hands and partly with the assistance of a group of remarkable luthiers who facilitate this unforgettable building experience.

 We hope you’re able to join us in 2022 for an experience that head instructor Michael Hornick calls: “one of the most powerful experiences I’ve ever been a part of.”
 Connect with your fellow Academy students in the Festivarian Forum.

 Several years ago, a violist playing in an orchestra in Denver signed up because she wanted to play the mandolin.
 She spent the first three days intently focused on her instrument insisting that for her the class was all about the instrument she was making.
 During the last day, as the first mandolins were being strung up and she felt the joy of her fellow students, she turned to Michael and said, “Wow, I got it!
 It’s about the experience, not the instrument!”

 The instrument building experience was born of a simple challenge to California luthier Rick Turner in 1992.
 Rick called his friend Michael Hornick, maker of Shanti Guitars, and asked if Michael would help design the mandolin.
 What they came up with was a simple, yet elegant kit patterned after the early Gibson Army/Navy-style models made during World War I. The beauty of the kit was that it incorporated old and new styles of instrument building: the old workboard style of building was combined with the modern techniques of X-bracing and composite materials.
-The kit has further evolved for 2012 with a unique sound-port on the side (pointing up) allowing the player to experience a fuller dynamic range.
+The kit has further evolved with a unique sound-port on the side (pointing up) allowing the player to experience a fuller dynamic range.